eagereyes/eagereyes.org/blog/2009/dish-best-served-raw.md

 ## Comments

 <a href="http://jeromecukier.net" rel="nofollow noopener" target="_blank">Jerome Cukier</a> says…
->	<p>From a data visualization expert point of view, you can't beat raw data.&nbsp;</p>
+>	<p>From a data visualization expert point of view, you can't beat raw data. </p>
 >	<p>But one ambition of data.gov was to make data available to new audiences.</p>
->	<p>My guess is that a person who only needs a data-backed answer to a simple question won't be too happy to get raw data only.&nbsp;</p>
+>	<p>My guess is that a person who only needs a data-backed answer to a simple question won't be too happy to get raw data only. </p>
 >	<p>don't get me wrong, I think it's great that raw data is becoming easier to obtain, but it's shouldn't be the one and only way to publish data.</p>

 Robert Kosara says…